redecentralize/alternative-internet/README.md

 ### Telehash

 [Telehash](http://telehash.org/) a new encrypted P2P JSON-based protocol enabling developers to quickly build apps that are distributed and private (see [v2](https://github.com/quartzjer/TeleHash/blob/master/org/v2.md) of the spec)

+### The FNF
+[The FNF](http://thefnf.org/) is the free network foundation: teaching how to build wireless community networks.

 ### Tonika